Strategy When Drug Use is Reason for a Crime

-Many crimes committed throughout California, such as in Los Angeles and the San Fernando Valley, are saved because the person is involved with using drugs and an addict.
-That's the basis for the crime.
-You obviously can't permanently hide behind drug use if you commit crimes.
+Many crimes committed throughout California, such as in Los Angeles and the San Fernando Valley, are intertwined with drug use and addiction.
+This complex relationship forms the basis for the crime.
+It's clear that navigating these legal complexities requires professional guidance, as you can't simply hide behind drug use if you commit crimes.

 Under California Health and Safety Code 11350 HS, drug possession laws make it a misdemeanor to have unlawful possession of a controlled substance.
 The United States Controlled Substances Act states that a controlled substance includes illicit street drugs and specific prescription medications possessed without a prescription.